-For Air Cruises starting in Punta Arenas, group transfers airport/hotel on day 1; for Air Cruises starting in Punta Arenas, 1 overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with a welcome dinner including drinks on day 1; one overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of scheduled return flight from Antarctica; group transfers airport/hotel on the day of scheduled return flight from Antarctica, and group transfers hotel/airport on last day of the Air Cruise program; flight from Punta Arenas to Frei Station on King George Island and/or vice versa as indicated in the program corresponding to each voyage; ship cruise along the Antarctic Peninsula as indicated in the program corresponding to each voyage; daily buffet breakfast and lunch on board ship offering a wide choice of dishes; daily served dinner on board ship offering a choice of three main courses; wine, beer, juice, and soft drinks served with lunch and dinner on board ship; coffee, tea, chocolate, cappuccino, water and snacks on board ship throughout the expedition; all guided shore excursions; lectures and entertainment on board; comprehensive pre- and post-voyage information material; loan of waterproof boots for landing in Antarctica; Contingency Plan as described in material; IAATO passenger fee.
+For Air Cruises starting in Punta Arenas, group transfers airport/hotel on Day 1; for Air Cruises starting in Punta Arenas, 1 overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with a welcome dinner including drinks on Day 1; one overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of scheduled return flight from Antarctica; group transfers airport/hotel on the day of scheduled return flight from Antarctica, and group transfers hotel/airport on last day of the Air Cruise program; exclusive access to the Explorers House Expedition Center in Punta Arenas; flight from Punta Arenas to Frei Station on King George Island and/or vice versa as indicated in the program corresponding to each voyage; ship cruise along the Antarctic Peninsula as indicated in the program corresponding to each voyage; daily buffet breakfast and lunch on board ship offering a wide choice of dishes; daily served dinner on board ship offering a choice of three main courses; wine, beer, juice, and soft drinks served with lunch and dinner on board ship; coffee, tea, chocolate, cappuccino, water and snacks on board ship throughout the expedition; all guided shore excursions; lectures and entertainment on board; comprehensive pre- and post-voyage information material; loan of waterproof boots for landing in Antarctica; Contingency Plan as described in material; IAATO passenger fee.

-Accommodation, meals, excursions and transfers other than those included in the itinerary and the Contingency Plan corresponding to each voyage; dinner in Punta Arenas upon return from Antarctica; beverages purchased at the ship’s bar; personal insurance of any kind; extra expenses (communication, laundry, souvenirs, etc.); gratuities; visas for Chile and/or Argentina, passport expenses; any arrival and/or departure tax, if applicable; and optional activities.
+Accommodation, meals, excursions and transfers other than those included in the itinerary and the Contingency Plan corresponding to each voyage; dinner in Punta Arenas upon return from Antarctica; beverages purchased at the ship’s bar; internet connection on board the ship; insurance of any kind; extra expenses (communication, laundry, souvenirs, etc.); gratuities; visas for Chile and/or Argentina; passport expenses; any arrival and/or departure tax, if applicable; and optional activities.

 Payment & Cancellation

-In order to confirm this trip, a deposit of $2,500 is required per person at time of booking.
+In order to confirm this trip, a deposit of $3,000 ($3,500 for the 2024-25 season) is required per person at time of booking.
 The balance of the trip price is due 120 days before the departure date.
 Special holiday payment and cancellation terms apply.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

 179 to 120 days – 100% of deposit